lasdf1234/en/mktcontent/产品/product/fundesc/Product_Fundesc_76.md

 			{
 				"funcName":"",
 				"funcTitle":"Configure Instance Template",
-				"funcP":"It should configure instance templates when creating high availability group, and startup templates to record VM required configuration, such as mirror image, VM specification and network information, and it will be based on startup template configuration to create VM and needn't to assign again by you, and could guarantee VM consistency of your same service with fast deployment. \n"
+				"funcP":"It should configure instance templates when creating high availability group, and startup templates to record VM required configuration, such as mirror image, VM specification and network information, and it will be based on startup template configuration to create VM and needn’t to assign again by you, and could guarantee VM consistency of your same service with fast deployment. \n"
 			}
 		]
 	}